dddiaz/dddiaz.com/content/post/blog-from-ipad/index.md

 }
 ```

-You will notice, I am pulling from a local docker file, this is because the default microsoft dev image, which is great by the way, unfortunately has the latest version of hugo, and I need mine pinned to an older version.
+You will notice, I am pulling from a local docker file, this is because the default microsoft dev image, which is great by the way, unfortunately has the latest version of hugo.
+I need my version pinned..
 The docker image is a hack to remove the version of hugo installed, then use dev container features (https://code.visualstudio.com/blogs/2022/09/15/dev-container-features) to reinstall the hugo cli on my preferred version.

 ```dockerfile